diffix/reference/README.md

 The binary will be placed in the `build` folder.
 It is self-contained and can be placed anywhere.

-There are `new-XXX` equivalents to the above, which also first pull's the latest changes from Github before making a build.
+There are `new-XXX` equivalents to the above, which also first pull the latest changes from Github before making a build.
 This might be the most appropriate command on non-development machines.